 Dr. Jiménez is an Associate Professor at the University of Georgia, where he has taught students, trained house officers, and practiced since 2009.
 He is currently the Chief of Staff of Diagnostic Imaging and Radiation Therapy.
-He routinely manages and interprets studies across imaging modalities, including radiographs, ultrasonography, MRI, CT, and nuclear scintigraphy.
+He routinely manages and interprets studies across imaging modalities, including radiography, ultrasonography, MRI, CT, and nuclear scintigraphy.
 He has an emphasis on small animal imaging and continues to publish peer-reviewed articles on varied imaging topics.
-He is excited to bring his expertise to Capital Veterinary Specialists as an teleradiologist and imaging consultant.
+He is excited to bring his expertise to Capital Veterinary Specialists as a teleradiologist and imaging consultant.

-His home is made complete by his wife Amy and two rescue dogs, Dexter the beagle and a mixed-breed named Drogo.
+His home is made complete by his wife Amy and two rescue dogs, Dexter the beagle, and a mixed-breed named Drogo.
 He may be seen after work and weekends trail running or mountain biking.

 2009-Present: Associate Professor.
 University of Georgia